 Here you will find answers to frequently asked questions.

-Breuninger continuously addresses social and ecological issues and incorporates them into its (product range) decision-making process.
-At Breuninger, sustainable products are labelled at item level, not at brand level.
-Whilst this approach requires more work, it allows us to ensure that we can tansparently communicate our stringent product requirements.
+Breuninger regularly acknowledges social and ecological issues and considers them when deciding on which brands and products to carry.
+At Breuninger, sustainable products are labelled at the item level, not at a brand level.
+Whilst this approach requires more work, it allows us to ensure transparency when communicating our strict product requirements.

-What criteria does Breuninger use to label sustainable products?
+What criteria does Breuninger use to label products as sustainable?

 Is a product with a sustainability label really sustainable?

-Products labelled as sustainable by Breuninger comply with at least one of the sustainability certifications that we classify as relevant.
-Some labels only look at a part of the production and supply chains concerned.
-Nevertheless, in our opinion, these certified products stand out for their efforts to make a sustainable difference.
+Products labelled as sustainable by Breuninger comply with at least one of the criteria or certifications we use to classify an item as sustainable.
+Some labels only recognize one part of the production or supply chain.
+Nevertheless, in our opinion, these certified products stand out for their efforts to be more sustainable.

 What does Breuninger’s social commitment look like?

-Breuninger sees itself as part of the local community – at all of its locations.
-We want to be a reliable partner for our immediate surroundings, a partner that strengthens society through social commitment.
-As a corporate citizen, we support various community foundations at some of our locations with expertise, communication, human resources and also provide financial support.
-We also support a large number of social and cultural organisations.
+Breuninger sees itself as part of the local community at all of its locations.
+We want to be a reliable partner for our immediate surroundings—a partner that strengthens society through social commitment.
+As a corporate citizen, we support various community foundations at many of our locations with our expertise, communication, personnel resources and also through financial support.
+We also support many social and cultural organizations.